aosabook/500lines/cluster/CHAPTER.rst

 Request
 .......

-The request component manages a request to the distributed state machine.
+The request role manages a request to the distributed state machine.
-The component simply sends ``Invoke`` messages to the local replica until it receives a corresponding ``Invoked``.
+The role class simply sends ``Invoke`` messages to the local replica until it receives a corresponding ``Invoked``.

 {{{ code_block cluster.py 'class Request'
 .. code-block:: python

-    class Request(Component):
+    class Request(Role):

         client_ids = itertools.count(start=100000)